About Me

 I am a librarian and I have worked in libraries for the past ten years.
 I got my MS in Library Science from Simmons College in 2015, and from then until the fall of 2017, I was employed as a librarian for the Environmental Protection Agency (contractor).
 I worked on the EPA’s website to make it more user friendly.
 I also answered reference questions from employees and from the public on a variety of topics relating to the agency and the federal government.

 I was the Web Services Librarian at the Boston Public Library, where I helped them move into a content management system, provide usability and accessibility guidance, contribute to the overall strategic vision for the website, and manage and train our nearly 30 bloggers.
-I am now employed as a User Experience Designer at MIT Libraries and I serve on the Editorial Board of Weave, a journal of library user experience.
+I am now employed as a Senior User Experience Designer at MIT Libraries and I serve on the Editorial Board of Weave, a journal of library user experience.

-• Library Instruction – I really enjoy teaching users new skills and helping them navigate a world of changing technology, as well as helping fellow librarians learn about new products.
+• Instruction – I really enjoy teaching users new skills and helping them navigate a world of changing technology, as well as helping fellow librarians learn about new products.
 I currently develop trainings at BPL for library staff and I developed trainings at EPA on topics with which I was familiar.